pagopa-archive/io/docs/index.md

 - Manage delivery contacts from a central access point (APP mobile and italia.it website)
 - Manage subscriptions (opt-in and opt-out) from a central access point
-- Consult the communications history from a central access point
+- Access the communications history from a central access point
-- Make simple transactional transactions by means of notifications received (ie. payments)
+- Make simple transactional operations by means of notifications received (ie. payments)

 ### For administrations

-- Send electronic communications even without knowing the contact addresses of citizens, using only their tax code
+- Send electronic communications even without knowing the contact addresses of citizens, using only their fiscal number
 - Delegate the management and updating of citizens' electronic delivery contacts
 - Give more visibility to your notifications, where they come together in a wider / national context
 - Soliciting deadlines and facilitating payments in a simple and safe way